 - 1 cup diced gala apples (about 1 apple)

-Preheat oven to 400F.
+- Preheat oven to 400F.
 Cut acorn squash into halves and scoop out the seeds and fibers.
 Place the halves, cut side down, in a baking dish.
-Add water to a depth of about 1/4 inch and bake for 30 minutes until the squash is tender.
+Add water to a depth of about ¼ inch and bake for 30 minutes or until the squash is just tender.

-While the squash is baking, brown the ground turkey in a large skillet over medium-high heat.
-Once cooked, reduce heat to low and add salt, rosemary, cinnamon and sage.
+- While the squash is baking, brown the ground turkey in a large skillet over medium-high heat.
+Once cooked, reduce heat to low.
+Add salt, rosemary, cinnamon, and sage.
 Stir until well combined.

-Add onion, apples and raisins.
+- Add onion, apples, and raisins to turkey mixture.
 Remove from heat.

-Once the squash is tender, remove from the oven and using oven mitts, immediately turn the squash so the cut sides are facing up.
-Drain any liquid from the dish and scoop out the pulp, leaving about 1/4 inch wall of squash around each shell.
+- Once the squash is tender, remove from the oven and immediately turn the squash so the cut sides are facing up.
+Drain any liquid from the baking dish.
+Scoop the pulp out of the shells, leaving about ¼ inch wall of squash around each shell.

 Pin it for Later!